-Non-patrimonial losses are losses that are suffered that are highly personal in nature, and aren't as easily quantifiable as patrimonial losses.
+Non-patrimonial losses are highly personal in nature, and aren't as easily quantifiable as patrimonial losses.

 The two types of damages aren't, however, mutually exclusive, and both types of damages can arise from the same action.
 For example, if a person is physically assaulted they might have to pay for medical attention (a patrimonial loss), but they might also suffer pain and suffering (a non-patrimonial loss).
 The person who was assaulted would be able to claim compensation for both of these losses that arose from the same action.

 The previous common law legal position on the transmissibility of claims

 Previously the common law only allowed claims for patrimonial losses to be transmitted.
 This means that if a patrimonial loss is suffered by a person who later dies, that deceased person's estate may institute action to recover the patrimonial damages.

 The common law did not, however, generally allow the estate of a deceased person to sue a wrongdoer for non-patrimonial losses that was suffered by the deceased.
 The exception to this rule is that if the deceased had already commenced the required legal action, and if the legal action had reached a stage referred to as